fleetingbytes/artix-installation/README.md

 All other partitions should be `Linux filesystem`.

 ### Format disks
-Boot partition has to be formatted with FAT32, like this:
+Boot partition has to be formatted with FAT32.
+It cannot be labeled (FAT file system does not support labels):

     mkfs.fat -F32 /dev/sda1

+Swap partition is formatted with `mkswap`.
+Use `-L SWAP` to label it:

+    mkswap -L SWAP /dev/sd2

 All other partitions should be ext4.
 Label them with parameter `-L <name>`:

-    mkfs.ext4 -L HOME /dev/sda2
+    mkfs.ext4 -L HOME /dev/sda3
+    mkfs.ext4 -L ROOT /dev/sda4
+    mkfs.ext4 -L DATA /dev/sdb1

-This is my setup:
+This is an example setup:

     NAME   PARTTYPENAME     FSTYPE LABEL   SIZE TYPE MOUNTPOINT sda                                  238.5G disk